 Or it’s been a place of control, right?
 It’s a place for people to say, “You’re having too many babies.
 We’re gonna tie your tubes and we’re not gonna tell you about it, because you’re burdening our system.”
+Right?
+A system that really was never created to take care of poor people, to take care of people of color, to take care of immigrant people, to take care of people who built this country.
 The more I learn, the more I think these systems were actually built to keep people out, to keep people shut out of places of power, places of control.
 For example, in midwifery, only 2% of midwives identify as midwives of color.
 That is not reflective of who we are as a country.
 Of OBs, I think it’s something like 8% of OBs identify as Black.

 So, I think it’s more than just the episode of care.
 It’s all the pipelines that come into care.
 Insurance, public health infrastructure, the workforce pipeline, the nursing education, medical education.
 It is just an absolute maze of what has been created to exclude people, and now we’re at a point where particularly public health systems, because that’s my interest, where the predominant people who are going into that care are marginalized and minoritized people, and we’re trying to use the same systems that were used to exclude them, and so what ends up happening is people come out of that system broken, and hurt, and harmed, and then we scratch our heads and we wonder why, you know?

-So, I’m particularly interested, and this is like I’m just being unapologetic here, but the full on integration of midwifery care into maternity care systems, because they’re not accessible in the U.S. We represent about 10 to 12% of all births in the United States.
+So, I’m particularly interested, and this is like I’m just being unapologetic here, but the full on integration of midwifery care into maternity care systems, because they’re not accessible in the U.S. We represent about 10-12% of all births in the United States.
+If you want to talk about community birth— and I’m talking about home birth or birth center birth— that’s even less: it’s hovering around, I think, 1.5-1.8%.
 Is Medicaid paying for it?
 Are insurers paying for it?
 For the most part, back to that insurance question, no. They’re not gonna.
 They’re not paying for home birth at the same rate, so the home birth midwives are fighting to get… They do a birth and they have to fight to get paid for that birth, you know?
 Or they have inequitable Medicaid reimbursement, so they’re disincentivized from taking on clients who have Medicaid, because Medicaid pays so little that there’s no way to run a business and take Medicaid-only clients.

 And so, we have OBs, and midwives, and nurses, and then the nurse manager, and the administration, and then in terms of the doctors themselves, you have residents, and whether they’re first year, or second year, or third year, or they’re a fellow of their students.
 That’s a lot of… Can you untangle that web a little bit for us?

 Niles: Oh.
 I can try.
 I’ve been in clinical practice for going on 16 years and I’m still trying to figure it out.
+And I would say I work in a system that— and my research too, and I did my initial research on midwifery care in the public setting— I specifically chose midwifery practices that didn’t have residents, because I felt like that was a variable that I couldn’t control at all.
+And I really wanted to see what care looked like with that trifecta of physician-midwife-nurse, right?
+So I can speak a little bit about residents, but in my own clinical practice, I have not worked with the residents very often.
 But residents are basically physicians in training, right?
 They’ve finished medical school.
 They’re going for their… I would call it almost an apprenticeship.
 That’s how midwives are also trained.
 We’re trained in a very apprentice model.
 We sort of shadow a midwife and we do everything that they do, and that’s… You learn by doing.

 I think the way that power is organized in healthcare is pretty clear.
 I’m just gonna say it, but it’s the physician is on top, and everybody else is on the bottom, so I wouldn’t even call it a pyramid.
 It’s sort of like… Maybe it’s a pyramid, but on the top are the MDs.
 They make the decisions.
 They’re also on the top of they’re the insurance company CEOs, and they’re the managed care plan CEOs, and they’re the… So, it’s not just hospitals.
 It’s not some person sitting in the corner office.
-It’s every decision that’s made, the who gets licensed in the system, and who works in the system, and who gets credentialed, and who gets hired as the administrators in the system, and in some ways the justification is, “Well, we have the training and we have the knowledge, and this is our space where we do the work.”
+It’s every decision that’s made, the who gets licensed in the system, and who works in the system, and who gets credentialed, and who gets hired as the administrators in the system… It’s very, very physician-heavy and physician-centric, really.
+So when people say “person-centered,” the opposite of person-centered is— I’d say— the opposite is physician-centered, you know?
+And that really is how the model runs, is consolidated power by the physician.
+And in some ways the justification is, “Well, we have the training and we have the knowledge, and this is our space where we do the work.”